 A Positive Vibe at Mealtimes

-There may be behaviors, eating habits, and other challenges you have to navigate on a daily basis.
+There may be behaviors, eating habits, and other challenges you have to navigate on a daily basis, especially at mealtime.

-Remember to always try to keep food and feeding a positive encounter, without pressure or negative emotions.
+Remember to always try to keep food and feeding a positive encounter, without pressure to eat, punishment, or negative emotions.

-Change is good, but keep it slow and gradual!
+Change is good, but optimizing food and feeding can take time.
+Keep it slow and gradual!

 Learn more about ADHD nutrition for the child!